mkeke/2022-image-size/readme.md

 # z.imgsize

-Collects width + height of all images in specified folder (including subfolders) and writes data to keyboard paste buffer.
+Collects width + height of all images in specified folder (including subfolders) and writes data to keyboard paste buffer / clipboard.

 A quick way of finding image dimensions when implementing css for a web page.